NafisFuadShahid/NafisFuadShahid/README.md

 # Nafis Fuad Shahid

-I'm a student at the [IUT](https://www.iutoic-dhaka.edu/), with a strong interest in competitive programming, machine learning, and web development.
+I'm a student at [IUT](https://www.iutoic-dhaka.edu/), with a strong interest in competitive programming, machine learning, and web development.
 I am currently learning and exploring Spring Boot and NLP concepts.